kfl/adventofcode_2023/notes.md

 a memoisation map, instead of just keeping track of which positions have been visited.

-**Post-event optimisation:** Made part more than four times as fast by using bit-vectors instead of hash tables, and by taking advantage of that the graph don't change.
-However, it still uses 1.2s which makes this day the only day that uses more than 1s.
+**Post-event optimisation:** Got a speedup of ~5 for part 2 by using bit-vectors instead of hash tables, and by taking advantage of that the graph don't change.
+However, it still uses 1.02s which makes this day the only day that uses more than 1s.